yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `batch_size`: Number of tasks used per training step. *Please do not multiply this value by the `algorithm.repeat_times` manually*.
 - `total_epochs`: Total number of training epochs.
+- `total_steps`: Optional.
+The total number of training steps.
+If specified, `total_epochs` will be ignored.

 ### Explorer Input